Sahil-2/Sahil-2/README.md

 - Hi, I'm [Sahil Khan](https://sahilk.netlify.app/), I am a senior year undergraduate at IIT Kanpur majoring in Electrical Engineering. <br>
 - I am passionate about web development and dreaming up ideas and making them come true with elegant interfaces. <br>
-- I enjoy the process of learning new things and using them to build something.<br> <br> <br>
+- I enjoy the process of learning new things and using them to build something.

   <img align="right" alt="GIF" src="https://github.com/Sahil-2/Sahil-2/blob/main/code.gif?raw=true" width="500" height="320" />

 - 📫 Feel free to drop me an [Email](mailto:Sahilk@iitk.ac.in) or connect on social media if you are interested in having a chat. :)
-- 💬 Ask me about anything, I would be happy to help. <br>
+- 💬 Ask me about anything, I would be happy to help. <br> <br> <br> <br>

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;<b>&nbsp;Internships and Projects</b>
 <br>